Find out what you need to do and how to apply to operate a customs warehouse when importing to the UK.

 To apply online for an authorisation, you need to have a Government Gateway user ID and password.
 If you do not have a user ID, you can create one when you apply.

-If you cannot do this online, fill in the postal form.
+If you cannot do this online, you can use the print and post form.

-You can also apply for an authorisation that covers your warehouse activities in the UK and EU.
+You can also apply for an authorisation that covers your warehouse activities in Northern Ireland and EU.

 - contact email address

-We will reply within 5 days with a link to the application form.
+We’ll reply within 5 days and provide a link to the EU Trader Portal where you can access the application form.

 After you’ve applied